 The state papers calendared in this volume are preserved in the National Archives in London.
 The record class SP 60 (State Papers Ireland Henry VIII) is one of the richest historical sources for Irish affairs during the reign of the most infamous Tudor monarch.
 This new, updated Calendar provides summaries of every document in the collection, together with a full set of archival and bibliographical references.
 The Calendar serves not only as a guide to researchers intending to work with the original material but, in itself, also reveals much about the key historical events of the period, including the fall of the house of Kildare, the early Reformation in Ireland, and the attempts of successive English viceroys to incorporate the Gaelic chieftains and their lordships into the English polity in Ireland.
-ISBN 978-1-906865-70-2, xxiv + 520 pp, €65, 2017 Steven G. Ellis is Professor Emeritus of History at NUI Galway.
-He has published widely on early modern Ireland, in particular English society and institutions in Ireland.
-James Murray is Director of Academic Affairs in the Technological Higher Education Association.
-He has published on the religious history of Dublin and Ireland in the late medieval and early modern periods.
-The poems of Olivia Elder Andrew Carpenter, editor
+ISBN 978-1-906865-70-2, xxiv + 520 pp, €65, 2017 The poems of Olivia Elder Andrew Carpenter, editor

 Olivia Elder (1735-1780) was the daughter of a prominent New Light Presbyterian minister, John Elder, who ministered to the congregation at Aghadowey near Coleraine.
 The family income was supplemented through farming and details from everyday life on a farm and explorations of the implications of Presbyterian theology both appear in the verse of Olivia Elder.
 Her verse covers a remarkable range of subjects in a considerable variety of poetic styles including epistles, elegies, a pastoral poem, an ode, some songs, many pieces of occasional verse and several outspoken satires referring directly to places and persons she knew.
 She also produced a parodic verse in Ulster Scots.
 Though Olivia Elder's work compares very favourably with that of other women poets writing in England and America at the time, her outspokenness and the vividness of her imagery make her poems stand out strongly even in that company.
 Hers is a highly distinctive, female voice and one that invites us to look again at cultural life in eighteenth-century Ulster.
 The poems of Olivia Elder have survived as a manuscript in the collections of the National Library of Ireland as NLI, MS 23,254.
 This is the first publication of that manuscript.
-ISBN 978-1-906865-69-6, xvi + 128 pp, €25, 2017 Andrew Carpenter MRIA, FEA is Emeritus Professor of English at University College Dublin.
-His main scholarly interest is in poetry written in English in Ireland between 1550 and 1830 and he is a recognised expert on the work of Jonathan Swift.
-'Reform' treatises on Tudor Ireland 1537-1599 David Heffernan, editor
+ISBN 978-1-906865-69-6, xvi + 128 pp, €25, 2017 Registers of the archbishops of Armagh The Register of Milo Sweteman, Archbishop of Armagh, 1361-1380 Brendan Smith, editor